Visiting to Golden Circle

 Planning a Trip on Your Own

 Just like lights during Christmas, the majority of the Golden Circle can be enjoyed from inside your car.
-Tourists that want to just make it a driving trip can explore all of the 300km route without ever stepping out of their vehicle.
+Tourists that want to just make it a driving trip can explore all of the 300km route without ever stepping out of their vehicle and plan their own solo tour around the Golden Circle.
 This works great for those that have bad legs and just want a visual experience.
 This is a nice alternative to Iceland’s Ring Road, or for those that want a different experience in the same country.
 The benefits of driving the route are that you can fit in as much or as little as you want in whatever time frame you have.
 Tourists that have found themselves overwhelmed with things to do in Iceland never even get around to the Golden Circle, leaving them with little time before leaving and a lot of disappointment.
 Having the option to do a speed run through it without compromising your time is a good idea rather than missing out on it completely.

 Make a note of the supplies you have a need in advance.
 There is nothing worse than being in the middle of a Golden Circle trip and not having any snacks, water or extra clothes.
 Be prepared for anything and always have extra water on hand.
 Tourists that are a little nervous about going in on their own can always stop at Thingvellier National Park for some information and supplies before taking the trip.
 It will not only give you piece of mind, but a better grasp on what to expect.